 Support for Families/Caregivers

 You may also need support yourself to sort out your feelings and adjust to all that has happened.
-Connecticut Early Psychosis Learning Health Network's family workshops, along with these support agencies can help:
+The STEP Learning Collaboratives' family workshops, along with these support agencies can help:

 You may also need support yourself to sort out your feelings and adjust to all that has happened.
-Connecticut Early Psychosis Learning Health Network's family workshops, along with these support agencies can help:
+The STEP Learning Collaboratives' family workshops, along with these support agencies can help:

 Watch this honest video of a parent’s journey when his own son was diagnosed with psychosis